magepages/mpdocs/docs/quick-order/index.md

 * 3 - Instant Search Box:
   * Customers can look for the product that they want to purchase by SKU or the product name when filling in this box.
   * The result will show the information and the images of the product that can adapt to the conditions customers enter.
-  * The number of the result will be controlled by the configuration from the admin.
+  * The number of the result will be controlled in the configuration by the admin.

 * 4 - The virtual cart:
   * This the place where can store temporarily the products customers want to purchase.